General terms and conditions of Tripple Z GmbH

 Insolvency/liquidation goods or used goods/auction goods

-6.2 It applies:
+6.2 The following applies:

-bb) in the case of rail freight or express dispatch - immediately on the day of delivery;
+bb) for rail freight or express delivery - immediately on the day of delivery;

 c) Insolvency goods / liquidation goods, used goods